-The first day of registration for the 2013 Fall programs will be Monday, September 23, 2013 08:30am - 4:30pm, in the Parks & Recreation Community Center's Upstairs Hall.
-Registration will continue from September 24, 2013, 8:30am - 4:30pm in the Parks & Recreation Office, and will continue until all programs are filled or camp begins.
+The first day of registration for the 2014 Spring programs will be Monday, March 10, 2014 08:30am - 4:30pm, in the Parks & Recreation Community Center's Upstairs Hall.
+Registration will continue from March 11, 2014, 8:30am - 4:30pm in the Parks & Recreation Office, and will continue until all programs are filled or camp begins.
 Registration is required in the office prior to the start of any program unless otherwise noted.
 All fees must be paid at the time of registration to receive specific policies and schedules.
-Non-resident registration begins Monday, March 18th and is for select adult classes ONLY!
-Non-Residents may register for trips one week prior to each trip departure pending availability.
+Non-resident registration begins Monday, March 17th and is for select adult classes ONLY!
+Non-Residents may register for trips three weeks prior to each trip departure pending availability.

 Activities are offered to Coventry residents only, with registration accepted on a first-come first-serve basis.

 We do not give refunds.
 A $26 service charge will be assessed for any checks returned from the bank.

 The Coventry Parks and Recreation Department reserves the right to cancel a program due to insufficient registration or any other cause that prevents the presentation of an activity in an acceptable manner.
 If schools cancel or close early due to inclement weather or any other reason, then all after school recreation programs will also be cancelled.

 Conservation Areas, Briar Point Beach and Waterfront Sites

 The Coventry Parks and Recreation Department is charged with developing a comprehensive year round program schedule for all populations from preschoolers to senior citizens.
 In addition to the ever popular summer playground program and other seasonal activities, new program initiatives are constantly being developed along with "NEW" events and trips.